Skip to content

 Section titled “Analysis: The Foundation of Parallelization”

-Once the compiler has identified opportunities for parallelism, it can transform the code to exploit them.
-This can happen in two primary ways: automatically or in response to programmer directives.
+Once the compiler identifies opportunities for parallelism, it can transform the code to utilize them.

 Code Generation: Implementing Programmer Directives